neilthaker07/cmpe202-irobot/WEEK_7_MEETING.md

 ## What is the team going to do next week?

-Aditya:
+Aditya: Test the game and resolve issues.

-Afreen: Will be working on sate design pattern and overall game testing.
+Afreen: Will be working on state design pattern and overall game testing.

 Neil: